alexanderjarvis/play-jongo/README.md

 Installation
 -----------

-Add the following to your projects Build.scala
+Add the following to your projects Build.scala (for build.sbt use `libraryDependencies` instead of `appDependencies`):

 	val appDependencies = Seq(
 	  "uk.co.panaxiom" %% "play-jongo" % "0.9.0-jongo1.2"